ShivaNeuralNet/canadian-cheese-sales-ml/README.md

-# 🧀 Canadian Cheese Fat Level Classification (Final ML Project)
+# 🧀 Canadian Cheese Fat Level Classification

 This machine learning project applies classification models to predict the **fat level** (Lower Fat or Higher Fat) of Canadian cheese products based on a range of categorical and numeric features.
 The dataset is publicly available via Canada's Open Government Portal and includes variables like cheese category, milk treatment, moisture percentage, and manufacturing region.